 And the interesting bars certainly helped, too!

-Our second day was spent on a hop on/hop off bus tour, which is something I rarely do, but I think it’s a perfect way to see everything in a city like this.
+Our second day was spent on a hop on/hop off bus tour, which is something I rarely do, but I think it’s a perfect way to see everything in a city like this, where although a lot of it is walkable, many of the main attractions are spread out.
 We spent most of the tour on the Buda side of the city – I absolutely adored the castle district with St. Matthias church and its fairy tale-like borders of the Fishermen’s Bastion.

 I am classy.

-Afterwards, we found a buffet place that looked great called Trofea Grill. (we went to this one, but there are two others and one has even better reviews) We walked in to find everyone was standing around getting ready to leave.
-Assuming it was a private function, we carried on down the road, but nothing quite tickled our fancy, so by chance we walked back – to find it closed, the crowds gone.
+Afterwards, we found a buffet place that looked great called Trofea Grill. (we went to this one, but there are two others and one has even better reviews) We walked in to find it was packed with suited and booted people getting ready to leave; assuming it was a private function, we carried on down the road, but nothing quite tickled our fancy, so by chance we walked back – to find it closed, the crowds gone.
 Quickly, people began to join us, but none of us were really sure what was going on.
 I chatted to one group who had a reservation for 9pm.
 It must be opening again then.

 More crowds gathered; clearly this was a popular place.
 When it eventually opened, we piled in and were told that without a reservation, we probably wouldn’t be able to eat here.
 We had just waited half an hour to be told THAT!
-Suddenly the manager came over and said that as there were only two of us (sadly one of the lovely groups we got chatting to was instantly turned away), we could wait and see if anyone doesn’t turn up.
+The manager told us that as there were only two of us (sadly one of the lovely groups we got chatting to was instantly turned away), we could wait and see if anyone doesn’t turn up.

 Amazingly, some people didn’t.
 We got seats!!
 And boy, could we see why this was such a busy place.
 The food was DELICIOUS.
 The atmosphere was great, the staff friendly and quick.
 At 7,500HUF each, it wasn’t cheap – especially by Budapest standards – but all food and drink was included for the next 3 hours, and we ended up with a whole bottle of champagne on our table.
 We ate Hungarian dishes, we ate grilled steaks, I tried shark, we had delicious salads and goulash soup and traditional cakes.
 It was SO GOOD.